arph226/BAE305-SP25-Lab1/README.md

 2a-Do the instruments agree with the expected value?

-Yes, each capacitor value fell within the expected range for its capacitance.
+Each capacitor value fell within the expected range for its capacitance, except for capacitor 4 which was out of range.
+This could be due to an innacurate reading of the capacitance, a damaged capacitor, or errors in DMM measurement.
+All resistance values fell within tolerance.

 2b- Does polarity affect the measurement of the electrolytic capacitor?

 Polarity did not affect the measurement.
 If anything, it was a negligible amount that could be attributed to measurement error.
+This indicates that the capacitors were likely non-polarized since we could connect the DMM leads in either direction with no affect on the result.

 Discussion Question 1: Do the instruments agree with each other in part 3?
 Why?